Noël Treanor

 Noël Treanor (25 December 1950 – 11 August 2024) was an Irish Roman Catholic prelate who served as Apostolic Nuncio to the European Union with the personal title of archbishop from 2022 until his death in 2024.
 He was Secretary-General of the Commission of the Bishops' Conferences of the European Union (COMECE) from 1993 to 2008 and 32nd Bishop of Down and Connor from 2008 to 2022.

 Early life and education

-Treanor was born on 25 December 1950 at Silverstream, County Monaghan.
+Treanor was born on 25 December 1950 at Silverstream locality in Tyholland, County Monaghan.
 He attended primary school at St Brigid's National School, Leitrim, and secondary school at St Mary's CBS, Monaghan, before beginning studies in arts and philosophy at St Patrick's College, Maynooth in 1968 and later theology in 1971.

-Treanor was ordained a priest for the Diocese of Clogher on 13 June 1976.
+Treanor was ordained a priest for the Diocese of Clogher at Monaghan Cathedral on 13 June 1976.

 Presbyteral ministry

 Following his ordination, Treanor was sent to the Pontifical Irish College for further studies in theology at the Pontifical Gregorian University, where he completed a licentiate in sacred theology, within special commendation, in 1977.

 He was recalled to the Diocese of Clogher in 1980, where he received his first diocesan assignment as assistant in the cathedral parish of Monaghan and Rackwallace, with responsibility for the local Catholic marriage advisory council.

 Treanor returned to Rome in 1981 to complete further studies, while also serving as Prefect of Studies at the Pontifical Irish College.
 He subsequently returned to Ireland in 1985, when he was appointed diocesan director of adult education and organised a diocesan assembly of clergy held in 1986 to promote pastoral renewal within the diocese.
 Treanor was next appointed curate in Enniskillen, where he also served as chaplain to the local general hospital and a confessor at the nearby St Patrick's Purgatory.

 He was sent to Brussels in 1989, to work with COMECE.
 While deeply involved in the expanding endeavour of COMECE to project Christian values into the European process, Treanor continued to engage in pastoral work through contact with the local English-speaking community.
 He also published and lectured widely on European construction issues, the Church and Europe, and Church-State matters.

 Treanor was appointed Secretary General of COMECE on 31 March 1993, and subsequently appointed Chaplain of His Holiness on 18 May 1994.

 In addition to his native English and Irish, Treanor was fluent in French, German, Italian and Spanish.